doinghun/TIL/docs/oop-1.md

 ```
 ### Dot Notation

-Dot notation is used on the object name, duck, followed by the name of the property, name, to access the value of "Aflac".
+Dot notation is used on the object name, `dog`, followed by the name of the property, `name`, to access the value of "Koong".
 ```javascript
 console.log(dog.name) // "Koong"
 ```